xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 ### Things to know

-- This script does not thoroughly investigate through the system (which may be time-intensive), it is a light weight script to quickly enumerate a target account to identify suspicious activity.
+- This script does not thoroughly investigate through the system, the script is a light weight tool to quickly enumerate a host to identify suspicious activity.
 You can use these scripts as a starting point to assist you with your investigation.
 - The script will continue to be improved over-time and additional features will be added.